entando/entando-docs/vuepress/docs/next/tutorials/devops/caching-and-clustering.md

 3. Run `kubectl get pods -n YOUR-NAMESPACE` to view the pods in your deployment.
 4. You should have two `quickstart-deployment` pods in your namespace.

-5. Look in the logs of the `quickstart-deployment` in either pod and you will see logging information related to different instances joining the cluster and balancing the data between the instances.
+5. Look in the logs of the `quickstart-deployment` in either pod to see logging information related to different instances joining the cluster and balancing the data between the instances.
 See the screenshot for an example.
 Your actual logs will vary.

 ![Clustered Logs](./img/clustered-logs.png)

 ### Validating Clustered Instances
 This is an advanced exercise and not required or recommended for most deployment scenarios.
 The steps below validate that the clustered instances are working in your environment and that you have created a high availability deployment.

 1. Complete the [creating a clustered instance tutorial](#creating-a-clustered-app-instance) above or have an existing clustered Entando App instance available for testing.
 2. Get the URL for your `entando-de-app` with `kubectl get ingress -n YOUR-NAMESPACE`.